CommitToTheBit/committothebit.github.io/_tabs/resume.md

 #### **Feral Interactive, London** *Graduate Developer, November 2023 - Present*

 Shipped my first title in the industry, seeing our port of [**GRID Legends**](https://committothebit.github.io/grid-legends) through development and up to release.
 Experienced with Android, wrangling its API for both mobile and VR development.
-Supplemented forward-facing, game-specific work with side projects improving Feral's internal libraries, like extending our existing deep links functionality to make life easier for QA.
+Supplemented forward-facing, game-specific work with larger and more lasting projects improving Feral's internal libraries, most focused on fleshing out our existing framework for UI.

 #### **Tripledot Studios, London** *Junior Level Designer, February 2022 - September 2022*